-- Brassica family broccoli, Brussels sprouts, cabbage, chinese cabbage, collards, horseradish, kale, kohlrabi, mustard, radish, swede, turnip and watercress contain cancer-preventing substances called indoles and isothiocyanates, which stimulate co-enzyme glutathione to bind and neutralise carcinogens.
-Indoles appear to have an oestrogen blocking effect similar to Tamoxifen, the drug often given to prevent recurrence of breast cancer. –
+- Brassica family broccoli, Brussels sprouts, cabbage, Chinese cabbage, collards, horseradish, kale, kohlrabi, mustard, radish, swede, turnip and watercress contain cancer-preventing substances called indoles and isothiocyanates, which stimulate co-enzyme glutathione to bind and neutralise carcinogens.
+Indoles appear to have an oestrogen-blocking effect similar to Tamoxifen, the drug often given to prevent the recurrence of breast cancer. –

-- Allium family includes: garlic, onion, leeks and other members of the allium (lily) family contain concentrated sulphur compounds that activate glutathione, the detoxifying co-enzyme.
+- Allium family includes garlic, onion, leeks and other members of the allium (lily) family that contain concentrated sulphur compounds that activate glutathione, the detoxifying co-enzyme.
 Shown to destroy cancer cells without damaging healthy cells.
-There have been over 30 anti cancer properties identified in this delicious and odiferous group. –
+There have been over 30 anti-cancer properties identified in this delicious and odiferous group. –

 - Resveratrol is an excellent antioxidant for reducing the effects of carcinogens.
 It is mainly found in grapes, blueberries, cranberries and rhubarb.
-Red & Purple grapes, peanuts with skins on and pistachios Resveratrol appears to be able to switch on apoptosis (see above) – Beetroot
+Red and purple grapes, peanuts with skins on and pistachios Resveratrol appears to be able to switch on apoptosis (see above) – Beetroot

 - Seaweed contains fucoidan, which Japanese studies have shown to be protective against cancer. –